k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/05_llm_interfaces.md

 ## Overview

-The AI Fusion implementation calls LLMs at various points in the agent workflow to handle different tasks:
+The AI Fusion implementation invokes LLMs at multiple points in the agent workflow to execute specific tasks:

 | Task               | Description                                                  |
 | ------------------ | ------------------------------------------------------------ |